aaronkoichi/dotfiles/README.md

 Rest of the dotfiles will be on the repo.

 ## Dotfiles for BSPWM coming soon
-pulseaudio, picom (from git), dmenu, xdotool, cpu-autofreq, polybar and more.....
+pulseaudio, picom (from git), dmenu, xdotool, brightnessctl, auto-cpufreq, polybar, rofi, nitrogen, and more.....